snok/drf-openapi-tester/README.rst

 |

-This package was created to help test the integrity of your OpenAPI/Swagger documentation.
+This package lets you test the integrity of your OpenAPI/Swagger documentation.

 The package has three main areas of focus: